 To paraphrase the NY Times, by integrating a “veil of deterrence” into the design of a widened Path, the Authority will not only engender the region with the economic, environmental and resiliency benefits, it will also realize a once-in-a-lifespan opportunity to forever mitigate the Bridge’s dark side.

-Cyclist’s Proposal.
+Complete George.
 Rendering by Joseph Lertola.